AdrienLebret/CustomVisionFormRecognizerProject/README.md

   * [Any questions?
 Any comments?](#any-questions--any-comments-)

 > Important information: this is my first template sharing project, thank you for your indulgence.
-I remain open to questions, remarks and comments.
-I'll take them into account by modifying my github.
+I am open to questions, remarks and comments.
+I'll consider them. by modifying my github.

 ## Description of the project

-The main goal of this project on *Microsoft Azure* is to be able to **sort** PDF files using Custom Vision and then **extract** the desired information using Form Recognizer.
+The main goal of this project on *Microsoft Azure* is to be able to **sort** PDF files using Custom Vision and then **extract** the desired informations using Form Recognizer.

+Example: You want information from an invoice such as the invoice number, invoice amount etc...
+However, since there are several **types of invoices**, you have to create several Form Recognizer templates.
+To automate this process, you want a preliminary step to **sort** these invoices using Custom Vision.

-PDF file is not supported by Custom Vision, you must therefore modify them beforehand by converting them to JPEG or PNG format.
+> PDF file is not supported by Custom Vision, you must therefore modify them beforehand by converting them to JPEG or PNG format.
 I recommend to create your own conversion function with Azure Function.

 ## Presentation of the Azure Cognitives Services